HeySkidee/practice/README.md

 I ain't gon run behind no bitch until I get rich.
 That's it.
 That's my rule. if any bitch really wants me then she'll get me anyhow.

 </details>

+Building a lifestyle is hard. getting a girl is easy. weak lazy people go for a girl